Education

 The Local Government School System

-There are 14 schools and one college of further education in Gibraltar.
-All teacher training takes place in UK universities and colleges, and teachers must have a registration number issued by the Department for Education (UK).
+Gibraltar's education system comprises 14 schools and one college of further education.
+Teacher training is conducted in UK universities and colleges, and teachers are required to hold a registration number issued by the UK's Department for Education.

 Pre-school education

-The Gibraltar government provides a number of nursery places for pre-school children, the current provision for these children is catered for by Varyl Begg Nursery, St Paul’s Nursery, St Mary’s Nursery, Governor’s Meadow Nursery, St Bernard’s Nursery, Notre Dame Nursery and St Joseph’s Nursery.
-There is also a nursery attached to St Martin’s Special School.
-In addition there are privately run playgroups and nurseries, 10 of them currently registered with the Department of Education which inspects them jointly with the Environmental Agency and City Fire Brigade to ensure minimum standards of accommodation, numbers on roll and staffing levels.
+Gibraltar's government offers nursery places for pre-school children at several institutions, including Varyl Begg Nursery, St Paul's Nursery, St Mary's Nursery, Governor's Meadow Nursery, St Bernard's Nursery, Notre Dame Nursery, and St Joseph's Nursery.
+St Martin's Special School also has a nursery attachment.
+In addition, there are private nurseries and playgroups operating in Gibraltar, with 10 currently registered with the Department of Education.
+These private providers undergo regular inspections by the Department of Education, the Environmental Agency, and the City Fire Brigade to ensure they meet minimum standards.

 Primary education